JensPLarsen/gst-kaldi-nnet2-online/README.md

 DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

 # CHANGELOG
+2018-06-22: Memory optimization, can recive the word-syms and fst as pointers to preloaded models.
+- Added: Property: word-syms-ptr - A pointer to an already loaded word symbols, this can be shared between multiple instances of the Kaldi Gst elements.
+- Added: Property: fst-ptr - A pointer to an already loaded HCLG FST, this can be shared between multiple instances of the Kaldi Gst elements.

 2017-08-09: Also implemented phone confidence scores, which are included with phone alignments.
 Note that phone confidence scores are very inaccurate.